bbc/dialogger/README.md

 During installation, set the Semantic UI path to `public/semantic/`.

+In `config/consts.js`, set the following parameters:

+* `consts.port`
+* `consts.cookie.serverDomain`
+* `consts.cookie.serverPath`
+* `consts.files.root` (ensure write permissions are set)

-### Configure speech-to-text
+### 2. Configure speech-to-text

-Dialogger does not come with a speech-to-text system, so you will need to add some code to `helpers/stt.js` that accepts a path to an audio/video file and returns Javascript objects with the transcript and segmentation data.
+Dialogger does not come with a speech-to-text system, so you will need to add some code to `helpers/stt.js` that accepts a path to an audio/video file and returns the transcript and segmentation data.
-Examples of the data formats are shown below, and a full example can be found in `helpers/stt-example.js`.
+Examples of the data formats are shown below, and an example can be found in `helpers/stt-example.js`.

-#### Transcript
+#### Transcript format

 ```javascript
 {